| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 allowing us to expand our horizons beyond the mere struggle for

-without resilience, but with cumulative pressures, biomes can weaken and change can snowball.
-Yet we can limit
+Nature is not without resilience, but with cumulative pressures, biomes can weaken and change can snowball.
+Yet we can

-it's progression and protect the biologically-rich interglacial that has
+limit it's progression and protect the biologically-rich interglacial

 will take international efforts to reduce emissions from sources like